 - The EPS uplink and downlink NAS COUNT values in the mapped context shall be set to the uplink and downlink NAS COUNT values of the current 5G security context respectively.

-- The selected EPS NAS algorithms shall be set to the EPS algorithms signalled to the UE by the AMF during an early authentication procedure followed by a NAS SMC as described in clause 6.7.2.
+- The EPS NAS algorithms in the mapped context shall be set to the selected EPS NAS algorithms signalled to the UE by the AMF during an earlier NAS SMC on a previous connection to 5G as described in clause 6.7.2 or the algorithms used between the UE and source MME before a EPS to 5GS handover (see clause 8.4.2).

 NOTE: Whenever an algorithm change is required, the target MME initiates an NAS SMC to select other algorithms as described in TS 33.401 [10].